-Grade 7 CAPS topic(s) Development of the self in society CAPS subtopic(s) Peer pressure: the effects of peer pressure How peer pressure may influence an individual: use of substances, crime, unhealthy sexual behaviour, bullying and rebellious behaviour This lesson will deal with the following: describing how peer pressure may influence an individual's behaviour: use of substances, crime, sexual behaviour, bullying and rebellious behaviour; explaining the difference between the terms sex, gender and sexual orientation; identifying at least two gender messages that girls and boys receive within their community; distinguishing between characteristics and attitudes that are determined by our sex, and those determined by our gender; and explaining how harmful gender messages can affect health and well-being.
-Concepts Teaching methodologies behaviour peer sexual behaviour peer pressure bullying rebellious crime influence substance brief lectures case studies/scenarios classroom discussions quizzes or myth or fact (comparison) Time 60 minutes
+Grade 7 CAPS topic(s) Development of the self in society.
+CAPS subtopic(s) Peer pressure: the effects of peer pressure How peer pressure may influence an individual: use of substances, crime, unhealthy sexual behaviour, bullying and rebellious behaviour This lesson will deal with the following describing how peer pressure may influence an individual's behaviour: use of substances, crime, sexual behaviour, bullying and rebellious behaviour; explaining the difference between the terms sex, gender and sexual orientation; identifying at least two gender messages that girls and boys receive within their community; distinguishing between characteristics and attitudes that are determined by our sex, and those determined by our gender; and explaining how harmful gender messages can affect health and well-being.
+Concepts behaviour sexual behaviour bullying crime influence peer peer pressure rebellious substance Teaching methodologies brief lectures case studies/scenarios classroom discussions quizzes or myth or fact (comparison) Time 60 minutes